Covert Action Division: History and formation

 After the formation of ISI in 1948, Pakistan faced challenges in the Tribal Agencies of Waziristan caused by the Faqir of Ipi.
-In response, a group of die-hard persons from the Pakistan Army and the Gilgit scouts was trained.
-They formed the new directorate of ISI.
+In response, a group of die-hard persons from the Pakistan Army and the Gilgit scouts were trained.
+They had formed the new directorate of ISI.
 Their main task was to counter the influence of Faqir of Ipi and to delay any Afghan incursion until the main force of the Pakistan Army arrives.

 Operations

 Until November 1954, the CAD was mostly aimed to counter insurgency in Waziristan but after that, its role was slowly expanded outside Waziristan, and a new unit was raised in East Pakistan to conduct counterinsurgency and counter-terrorism operations against the Indian-backed Mukti Bahini.
 Its role was expanded in the late 1980s to assist the Afghan mujahideen.

 During the 1960s, the unit received training from the CIA and again received training in the 1980s to assist the Afghan Mujahideen during the Soviet invasion.
 The unit is believed to have been involved in orchestrating the 1975 Panjshir Valley uprising, which was the ISI's first ever successful operation in Afghanistan.
 The unit also took part in many battles against Soviets, including direct raids into the Soviet Union.

 When the Indian Army's conducted an expedition to take control of the Siachen Glacier from Pakistan, the ISI's Covert Action Division (CAD) inserted in the region, confirming the intrusion and movement of Indian Army soldiers in 1983.

-During the Bosnian war (1992–1995), the Inter-Services Intelligence, through its Covert Action Division, secretly supplied the Bosnian mujahideen with arms, ammunition, and guided anti-tank missiles to give them a chance against Serb forces, as part of their operations in Bosnia.
+As part of its operations in Bosnia, the Inter-Services Intelligence, through its Covert Action Division, secretly supplied the Bosnian mujahideen with arms, ammunition, and guided anti-tank missiles to give them a chance against Serb forces, during the Bosnian war (1992–1995).
 General Javed Nasir later claimed that the ISI had airlifted anti-tank guided missiles to Bosnia, which ultimately turned the tide in favour of Muslim Bosnians and forced the Serbs to lift the siege.

-The ISI and its CAD provided both intelligence and training to Iraqi forces during the War in Iraq (2013–2017).
+The ISI and its CAD (along the Pakistan Army's SSG), provided both intelligence and training to Iraqi forces during the War in Iraq (2013–2017).

 Little is known about the unit as it is one of the most classified elements of the ISI, working with a limited number of senior officers.

 Since 1990s, there had been allegations that CAD teams were involved in recruiting and training Kashmiri fighters (rebels and mujahideen) from both Indian Kashmir and Pakistani Kashmir to operate in India.